daemth/easychart/README.md

 Available under the MIT license.

 ## Sponsoring
-This plugin is sponsored by The Flemish Government: http://www.bestuurszaken.be
+This plugin is sponsored by The Government of  Flanders: http://overheid.vlaanderen.be